What to Do? Where to Go? Where to Stay? in Casco Viejo

 Souvenirs El Farol: artcraft at Calle 2nda and Avenida A…228-85-97

-The National Theatre: Near Plaza Bolivar, next to the parking lot.
+The National Theater: Near Plaza Bolivar, next to the parking lot.
 They never publish what they have, basically you have to ask.
 However, they always have something interesting going on, from ballet to opera!
 To check out what’s going on: 262-3525.
 The theatre inside is beautiful, if you are just passing by, don´t forget to visit.
 Normally is $2 or so to get in and get a small tour.
 Check out the Arco Properties Events Calendar, whenever we hear about something we post it there!

-Teatro Anita Villalaz: Small theatre at Plaza Francia.
+Teatro Anita Villalaz: Small theater at Plaza Francia.
 It used to be a court room, and when you walk in you can get the sense.
 Today is the favorite spot for more intimate events.
 To find out what is going on, basically you have to go there and ask!
 211-4020

 Karavan: Art from the Caribbean part of Panama (Portobelo).
 Located at 3rd Street, in front of the Arco Chato.
 228-7177